valentinllpz/libasm/README.md

 ## 🧭 Usage

-Clone the repository and access it with `cd`.
+Clone the repository and access the linux or mac_os version with `cd`.
 From there, use the following command :
 ```
 make
 ```